robOcity/ai-course/week-1-introducing-ai.md

             1. [How to completing the Koans - Get started using PythonKoans on a Mac: part 2](https://youtu.be/2r3MLH15kQc)

-    1. **Complete:** In the **python3 folder**, complete the following koans and post any questions on this week's programming assignment discussion topic.
+    1. **Complete:** From the Python Koans repository, complete the **python3 folder**, complete the following koans and post any questions on this week's programming assignment discussion topic.

         1. about_asserts.py